venkataravula/Analyzing-U.S.-Traffic-Accident-Patterns-to-Improve-Road-Safety-2023/README.md

 ORDER BY total_fatalities DESC
 LIMIT 10;
 ✅ This helped us identify that states like Texas and California had the most accident-related deaths.****

+Day 5   ## Data Cleaning or ## Preprocessing
+🧼 Data Cleaning: person.csv
+As part of the ETL process, we performed data cleaning on the person.csv file before importing it into MySQL.
+The raw CSV file contained many missing (NaN) values, especially in categorical fields.
+This step was necessary to ensure data integrity and prevent SQL import errors. import pandas as pd

+# Load raw CSV file
+df = pd.read_csv("D:/Project/files/person.csv", low_memory=False)

+# Replace NaN values only in object (string/categorical) columns
+str_cols = df.select_dtypes(include='object').columns
+df[str_cols] = df[str_cols].fillna("Unknown")

+# Save the cleaned data to a new CSV file
+df.to_csv("D:/Project/files/person_cleaned.csv", index=False)
+✅ Outcome:
+Missing values in text fields are replaced with "Unknown".

+Numeric columns remain unchanged to preserve data types.

+The cleaned CSV (person_cleaned.csv) is ready for high-performance import into MySQL using LOAD DATA INFILE.

+📌 Notes:
+This step ensures consistent formatting and avoids common MySQL import errors like:

+Incorrect integer value: 'Unknown' for column 'some_column'

+Cleaning was performed using pandas for efficient handling of large datasets.